 So you’ve committed to investing in a managed print solution.
 Congratulations!
 Whether it’s with imageOne or another provider, you’re well on your way to print-related success.
 But now it’s time to clear the next hurdle: getting buy-in from the rest of your C-Suite.

-Crunch the data.
+Crunch the Data and Numbers

 You've already done it for your department: now take a look at everyone else’s print processes.
 Examining other departments’ print usage can provide you valuable information in making the case for print management.
 Breaking down how much toner and paper each department uses—and what that costs the company—can make any department head think hard about their printing habits.